 From there, we were just steps away from the pup-ular Artist’s Point ‒ a stunning destination for picnicking, skipping rocks, or a romantic stroll in Grand Marais.
-Or, if you’re Monte or Shelby, you’ll just enjoy scaling every rock in sight and (unsuccessfully) demanding to chase the cold, crashing waves.
+Or, if you’re Monte or Shelby, you’ll just enjoy scaling every rock in sight.

 Rain clouds had us heading back toward the resort, but we passed a darling art gallery along our drive and had to stop.
 While the Kah Nee Tah Gallery isn’t dog-friendly (let’s be real: you’d feel terrible if Fido knocked over a priceless piece of art), they DO have a friendly resident doggo, Ollie.
 Two words: So.
 Soft.

 A quick break in the clouds gave us enough time to sneak in one last stop for the day at pup-friendly North Shore Winery and Sawtooth Cider House, featuring super refreshing hard cider (my fave!) and plenty of outdoor seating.